Kawarjeet/-transfer_pose_using_GAN/README.md

 1. https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix
 ```

-We use the Youtube Pose dataset as found here: https://www.robots.ox.ac.uk/~vgg/data/pose/
+We have included only 3 image folders from the Youtube image dataset in our repository due to size constraint, and the evaluation results in the report are based on these images.
+You may download the whole dataset using the link here: https://www.robots.ox.ac.uk/~vgg/data/pose/

 We use the UNET architecture in our Generator model using the following four modules: